skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

     </li>

     <li>
-      Giving stakeholders insight into the value of the VA's portfolio of APIs
+      Giving stakeholders insight into the value of the VA’s portfolio of APIs
     </li>

     <li>